armory/docs-cdaas/content/en/deployment/kubernetes/argo-rollouts.md

         }
 {{< /highlight >}}

+This example employs [cmd-hook](https://hub.docker.com/r/demoimages/cmd-hook), which is an open source service deployed in the cluster to execute `kubectl` commands.
+CD-as-a-Service employs RNA to execute `kubectl` commands for monitoring the state of rollout objects.
+You can view the source code for `cmd-hook` in the [public repository](https://github.com/stephenatwell/cmdHook).

 ### Deploy multiple Argo Rollouts

 To deploy multiple Argo Rollouts together, you can add more paths to the `manifests` section of the deployment config file: